 The tea trees on this Yabukita tea garden are as old as the official introduction of the cultivar to tea farmers in Japan.

 While the Yabukita tea cultivar has been discovered in the 1920’s, it was first registered under the official cultivar registration system in 1953.
-Cultivars didn’t become widely spread for use on tea gardens until the 1970’s, but this farmer had already planted one whole garden just two years after its official registration, in 1955.
+Cultivars didn’t become widely spread for use on tea gardens until the 1970’s, but this farmer had already planted one whole garden just after its official registration, in 1953.

 This is perhaps the oldest Yabukita tea tree garden existing from which we can enjoy the tea today.